Imagine you’re researching for a blog post.

-Once you click “search,” you will see your uploaded photo at the top of the page along with some suggested keywords.
+Once you click “Search by image,” you will see your uploaded photo at the top of the page along with some suggested keywords.

 Next to the image, Google will also tell you if there are other sizes of the image available for you to download.

-From there, you can explore similar images or websites that contain the photograph.
+From there, you can explore similar images or check out websites that contain the image.